 Why Would I File an Optional Appeal?

-When deciding whether you will file an optional appeal it is important to consider the evidence that has been submitted in support of your claim.
-If you have new office visit notes, a new statement from your treating physician, new diagnostic testing, etc., then it may be beneficial to file an optional appeal.
-It is critical that you “stack the record” with as much evidence as possible before you file a lawsuit.
+When deciding whether you will file an optional appeal, it is important to consider the evidence submitted in support of your claim.
 In most cases, the court will be limited to reviewing the same evidence that was available for the insurer to review.
+You must “stack the record” with as much evidence as possible before you file a lawsuit.

-How Can a Long Term Disability Attorney Help?
+How a Long-Term Disability Attorney Can Help

-- Understand the rationale for upholding your long term disability claim denial.
+- Understand the rationale for upholding your long-term disability claim denial.

 - Request, scrutinize, and analyze your claim file to identify what medical and other documentary evidence exists.